 Thelma leaves to cherish her memory, her children, Theron Gatlin, Janette Holland (JC), Cecilia Burden (Cassell), Deborah Foster, Jane Gatlin-Cornick (William), Patricia Walker, Mary E. Uzo (Anthony), Gerenia Gatlin; grandchildren, Tunisia (Robert), Junious III, Wendy, Jamie (Rick), Brian, Jasmine, Michael (Jelayne), Michael J., Brandon, Justin, Jessica, Duane Jr. (Cathryn), Xavier, Alexandra, Sergio, Fortune, Warren; great grandchildren, Tyler, Jacobii, Cameron, Micayah, Chase, Jizelle, Brianna, Joshuah, Ricky J. Mason, Asher, Nola, Janiyah, Zara; adopted daughters, Kathy Filhiol, Annisa Brown (Calvin), Claudia Gifford, Anita Johnson; extended grandchildren, Candis, Uzziel, Aniyah; 3 sister-in-laws, Gladys Wilson, Curlie Mae Gatlin, Gladys Holsey, Mollie Gatlin; special family & friends, Vivian Pruitte (Eddie), Gloria Bynum, Ms. Bridgette, special nephew, Jupiter Wilson (Wanda), Ernest Olds and a host of other relatives and friends.

-To send flowers to the family or plant a tree in memory of Thelma Johnson Gatlin, please visit our floral store.
+To send flowers to Thelma's family, please visit our floral store.